els2250/p8105final_emmamarathontraining/final_report.md

 were merged using `bind_rows` to create the final data frame, `marathon_df`.

+##### *Data Cleaning*

-*Cleaning* After importing, the data frame was then cleaned to include activities from the start of marathon training (March 31, 2022) to the day of the New York City Marathon (November 6, 2022).
+After importing, the data frame was then cleaned to include activities from the start of marathon training (March 31, 2022) to the day of the New York City Marathon (November 6, 2022).
 Within the ‘activities’ data set, there were 335 observations and 84 variables.
 The data was filtered to only include observations from ‘activity_type’ that were classified as ‘Run’.
 From this, 22 variables were selected to be included in this data set: activity_id, activity_date, activity_name, activity_description, elapsed_time_6, distance_7, max_heart_rate_8, relative_effort_9, max_speed, average_speed, elevation_gain, elevation_loss, max_grade, average_grade, max_cadence, average_cadence,